Steelneck/Molecular-Dynamics/Docs/_build/html/_sources/index.rst.txt

-.. tfya92 documentation master file, created by sphinx-quickstart on Mon Dec 21 16:37:34 2020.
+..
+TFYA92 documentation master file, created by sphinx-quickstart on Tue Jan 12 23:06:19 2021.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to tfya92's documentation!
+Welcome to TFYA92's documentation!
 ==================================
 .. toctree::
    :maxdepth: 2
    :caption: Contents:

+   modules
+   Calculations/modules
+   Json/modules
+   Optimade/modules
+   Visualization/modules
+   Init/modules

 Indices and tables
 ==================